 For most businesses the current economic climate is proving challenging in many areas and spending decisions are becoming harder and harder to make and justify.
-Because of this many organisations are looking for best value when it comes to spending that ever-decreasing training budget.
-Here at Park City, we believe in listening to our clients and where possible, look for ways to improve the services we offer to meet their needs.
-A prime example of this has always been the way we look to deliver best value when it comes to health and safety training.
+Because of this many organisations are looking for the best value when it comes to spending that ever-decreasing training budget.
+Here at Park City, we believe in listening to our clients and where possible, looking for ways to improve the services we offer to meet their needs.
+A prime example of this has always been the way we look to deliver the best value when it comes to health and safety training.

-Previously we used to provide just onsite training for clients but with ever-increasing demands on staff time we identified a need for an alternative solution and developed a programme of providing open courses at our offices here in Colchester.
+Previously we used to provide just onsite training for clients but with ever-increasing demands on staff time, we identified a need for an alternative solution and developed a programme of providing open courses at our offices here in Colchester.
 This allowed clients to send one or two staff at a time, instead of releasing 10 to 15 all at once.

 But as travel costs increase and time out of the workplace is becoming even harder to justify due to staffing numbers becoming leaner, once again we have identified a need for another alternative for our clients and this has brought about the development of our new online training solution.

 Our online solution provides our clients with affordable training in a location to suit the user, that they can either do in one session or more conveniently, offers users the option to dip in and out of whenever they have 10 minutes.